JessicaTegner/pypandoc/README.md

 ## Installation

 Pypandoc uses pandoc, so it needs an available installation of pandoc.
-For some common cases (wheels, conda packages), pypandoc already includes pandoc (and pandoc-citeproc) in its prebuilt package.
+Pypandoc provides 2 packages, "pypandoc" and "pypandoc_binary", with the second one including pandoc out of the box.
+The 2 packages are identical, with the only difference being that one includes pandoc, while the other don't.

 If pandoc is already installed (i.e. pandoc is in the `PATH`), pypandoc uses the version with the higher version number, and if both are the same, the already installed version.
 See [Specifying the location of pandoc binaries](#specifying-the-location-of-pandoc-binaries) for more.